Thursday, 10 April 2014

 Our checklist for teaching and learning strategies / scaffolding for the Coalesce stage included...

--what are the qualities of a good question-how to find reliable sources,
+-what are the qualities of a good question

 -how to credit sources (text & images)